mamoniot/project-cybersyn/README.md

 ![Image](https://raw.githubusercontent.com/mamoniot/project-cybersyn/main/previews/gui-network.png)

 Stations and depots can be set to belong to a particular network by setting that network on the control combinator.
 By default all combinators belong to the "signal-A" network.
 By setting a different signal Id, the combinator will belong to that different network.
 Networks identified with different signal Ids do not share any trains or items; Orders will never be generated to transfer items between separate networks.

 In addition, if the combinator receives as input a signal of the same Id as its network signal Id, then the value of this signal will be interpreted as a bitmask to give 32 "sub-networks" to choose from.
-Each station can belong to any set of sub-networks based on its mask signal.
-A delivery will only be made between two stations if any bit matches between the two masks, i.e. if `mask1 & mask2 > 0`.
-When a network id is an item, that item will be ignored by stations, its signal will only ever be interpreted as the network mask.
+Each station can belong to any set of sub-networks based on its mask.
+A delivery will only be made between two stations if any two bits match between the two masks, i.e. if `mask1 & mask2 > 0`.
+When a network Id is an item, that item will be ignored by stations, its signal will only ever be interpreted as the network mask.

 ### Request threshold